 Live Animal Programs

-Enjoy a classroom visit from the hissing cockroaches, turtles, snakes, salamander or screech owl.
-Each program will feature the characteristics of the animal and possibly a craft or game that is age appropriate.
+Enjoy a classroom visit from the hissing cockroaches, turtles, snakes, lizards (geckos), or screech owl.
+Each program will feature a short lesson about the characteristics of the animal.
+Some live animals offer touching opportunities, some do not.